solarslurpi/GrowBuddies/docs/tasmota.md

 # Tasmota

+This documentation needs to be updated.
+The project evolved from being all about Tasmota to using Tasmotized plugs (because of mqtt).
+One thing that needs to be added is sometimes the mqtt messages can fail to reach the power plugs.
+The problems with this is turning off either the humidifier or CO2 solenoid.
+One thing we do is to set a timeout
 (_install_mistbuddy_smartplugs)=
 ## Installing on the Sonoff Smart Plugs
 These directions assumed you have two [Sonoff S31 plugs](https://amzn.to/3xnPWYc) smart plugs.